commercialhaskell/stack/README.md

 stack is the easiest and most reliable way to build your Haskell projects, from simple one-file executables to massive, multi-package projects with modified local dependencies.
-It uses sensible defaults- like isolation binary installations and LTS Haskell- while allowing full user customization.
+It uses sensible defaults -like isolation binary installations and LTS Haskell- while allowing full user customization.
 All builds are reproducible, so that changes in the upstream package repository or work you do on other projects will not break your codebase.
 If your code builds